rsp/ifa/PITCHME.md

 ---

+What's a headless CMS?

+Something like WordPress admin panel but without the website.

+It decouples the content authoring process from the frontend implementation.

+---

 It works like this:

 - the headless CMS is used to easily edit content with a convenient UI
 - it exposes all the data via API to the frontend
-- we can switch the frontend without changing the authoring process
+- we can switch the frontend without:
+  - changing the authoring process
+  - exporting/importing existing content

 ---